Infinite Probabilistic Secret Sharing: Definitions

-As the probability measure $\mu$ determines the joint distribution of the random variables $\xi_i$ for $i\in I$ (that is the $\sigma$-algebra $\Sigma$ on the whole space $X$ as well as the $\sigma$-algebras on each $X^J$) uniquely, we can, and will, use this measure $\mu$ only when defining a probabilistic secret sharing scheme.
+As the probability measure $\mu$ determines the joint distribution of the random variables $\xi_i$ for $i\in I$ (that is the $\sigma$-algebra $\Sigma$ on the whole space $X$ as well as the $\sigma$-algebras on each $X^J$) uniquely, we can, and will, use this measure $\mu$ only in probabilistic secret sharing schemes.

-The following essential facts about probability measures will be used frequently and without further notice through this paper. \begin{claim} a) For each $E\in\Sigma$ there is a countable set $J\subseteq I$ such that $E=\pi_J^{-1}\big(\pi_J(E)\big)$, that is, $E$ is a cylinder with countable support.